awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

    + For Phone Number Formatting, Country, specify the appropriate 2\-digit [ISO country code](https://countrycode.org/)\.
    + To provide Salesforce users with access to the Amazon Connect CCP, on the Setup Call Centers page, choose **Manage Call Center Users**\.
 Add the Salesforce users to enable for using these call features\.
 Be sure to add your own Salesforce user account if you plan to these features\.

-1. Whitelist your Salesforce Visualforce domain URL using the directions in [Use an Allow List for Integrated Applications](app-integration.md)\.
+1. Put your Salesforce Visualforce domain URL on an allow list using the directions in [Use an Allow List for Integrated Applications](app-integration.md)\.
 To verify the URL, open the Visualforce page in setup\.
 This URL usually has the following format:

    https://amazonconnect\.**your\-instance\-name**\.visual\.force\.com